Welcome! We are still at the start of the project, so this site will be updated as we progressā¦

 - Vehicle diagnostics data - Processing data from CAN, through the TCU and up to the cloud.

-- OTA software update - Pulling software packages from the cloud, cryptographically verifying them, and passing on other vehicle ECUs.
+- OTA software update of TCU - Pulling software packages from the cloud, cryptographically verifying them.

 - V2I traffic advisory - Communicating with roadside infrastructure via cellular-V2X protocols.